web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/guide/basic/builder-config.mdx

 When you use a Builder-based upper-level framework, you can define the Builder config directly through the framework's config file, and the upper-level framework will pass the config to the Builder.

-For example, in the Modern.js 2.0 framework, you can define the Builder's [source.alias](/en/api/config-source.html#source-alias) config in [modern.config.ts](https://modernjs.dev/docs/apis/app/config/usage) file.
+For example, in the {MODERN_JS} framework, you can define the Builder's [source.alias](/en/api/config-source.html#source-alias) config in [modern.config.ts](https://modernjs.dev/docs/apis/app/config/usage) file.

 ```ts
 // modern.config.ts